jonaspleyer/cellular_raza-homepage/content/benchmarks/2024-07-sim-size-scaling.md

 specified cellular interactions.
 However, this will not change the shape of the calculated curve but rather only its slope.

+One important effect in measuring the runtime is cache-size of the respective processor and size of the simulation.
+Modern processors contain multiple levels of caches (L1, L2, L3) in order to store intermediate values and speed up computations.
+If a larger chunk of agents is able to fit inside the lower levels of cache, this will greatly improve runtime performance.

+Another influence could result from context-switches and interrupts by the scheduler of the underlying operating system [\[5\]](#references).
+These operations break the execution of the program and thus introduce further overhead.
+The number of interrupts and context-switches can be estimated to be proportional ot the execution time and introduces an overhead proportional to the total amount of these events.

 In the [cell-sorting](/showcase/cell-sorting) example we combined multiple components of `cellular_raza` such as the decomposition method implemented by the [`CartesianCuboid3`](/docs/cellular_raza_building_blocks/struct.CartesianCuboid3New.html) struct and